Elgin Cathedral: Map interpretation

-The description of the relative positions of the chanonry manses provided by the late 19th and early 20th-century antiquarian, the Rev. Stephen Ree, forms the basis for this map.
-It is constructed using a 19th-century Ordnance Survey (OS) town map of Elgin as its base layer and preserves the road layout, which has changed little since medieval times.
+The description of the relative positions of the chanonry manses provided by the late 19th- and early 20th‑century antiquarian, the Rev. Stephen Ree, forms the basis for this map.
+It is constructed using a 19th‑century Ordnance Survey (OS) town map of Elgin as its base layer and preserves the road layout, which has changed little since medieval times.
 While extraneous detail has been removed, the map otherwise preserves standard cartographic proportions and accuracy.
 The college boundary walls and Ree's data have been applied.

 Although modified over time, three manses still exist: Inverkeithny, the Precentor's, and the Archdeacon's (positions 4, 9 and 13, respectively).
-Two further manses—Duffus and Unthank (positions 18 and 19—can be accurately located by juxtaposing the pre-Reformation and post-Reformation chanonry layouts.
+Two further manses—Duffus and Unthank (positions 18 and 19)—can be accurately located by juxtaposing the pre‑Reformation and post‑Reformation chanonry layouts.
 To facilitate this, King Street (established in 1830) is rendered as a transparent overlay to preserve detail.
-King Street divided the two properties, placing them on opposite corners where it intersects with North College Street (shown on the map as Derne Road).
+King Street divided the two properties, placing them on opposite corners at its intersection with North College Street (shown on the map as Derne Road).
 Neither manse was recessed into its garden; rather, each formed part of its respective property boundary.
 (Note: Young, who described the positions of Duffus and Unthank manses as being at the north corners of King Street, so does Watson, and Mackintosh.)

-Mackintosh also includes two images that show both of these manses (see above), but before King Street was established.
-In it, Unthank is shown in detail with Duffus partly hidden behind it, and North College Street curving into the Cathedral perimeter road.
-In turn, the Duffus Manse is shown equally detailed and with Unthank, partly obscured, behind it.
-Again, the curvature of the road shows Unthank rotated away to view almost side-on.
-The images also show that neither manses were set back from the road and that their frontages formed part of the property boundaries.
+Mackintosh also includes two images that indicate both manses (positions 18 and 19), but before King Street was established.
+In the first, Unthank is shown in detail with Duffus partly hidden behind it, and North College Street curving into the Cathedral perimeter road.
+In the second, the Duffus Manse is shown in equal detail with Unthank Manse, partly obscured, behind it.
+Again, the road curvature reveals Unthank Manse rotated away, viewed almost side‑on.
+The images also demonstrate that neither manse was set back from the road and that their frontages formed part of the property boundaries.

-These five manses provide fixed reference points that allow the placement of the others.
+These five manses provide fixed reference points, allowing the placement of the others.
 While the exact positioning, alignment and other characteristics of the missing manse boundaries remain speculative, they correspond exactly with Stephen Ree's description.
-Similarly, aside from the two existing sections, the precise course of the chanonry wall is uncertain; however, a notable indicator of its original line is a six-foot-thick segment reportedly incorporated into a house on Collie Street.
+Similarly, aside from the two existing sections, the precise course of the chanonry wall is uncertain; however, a notable indicator of its original line is a six‑foot‑thick segment reportedly incorporated into a house on Collie Street.